Minimizing the Signaling Overhead and Latency based on Users' Mobility Patterns: Related Works

-Our solution is a generic approach to node to x-area (where x can be handover, tracking area or set of Tracking Areas) association.
-Therefore, closely related to the question addressed by our solution is the autonomous configuration of Tracking Areas (TAs) and TA Lists.
-Several solutions aiming at minimizing the signaling overhead caused by the periodic TA updates and paging have been developed in the research field \cite{aqeeli2018dynamic} or patented \cite{wang2014method, singh2014tracking}.
-The approaches in \cite{aqeeli2018dynamic, wang2014method, singh2014tracking} are centralized and therefore do not scale with the network size.
-Additionally, the authors do not provide a study of how to implement the proposed techniques in terms of data collection, and reconfiguration of the nodes.
-In contrast, we propose a distributed solution, that can be implemented within the existing 4G and the future 5G network architecture by leveraging the mobility information that are already been collected by the network.
-Our solution allows for multiple directions when it comes to implementation: (1) a completely distributed self-organizing network (SON) implementation: each node in the \ac{RAN} runs the algorithm locally; (2) a decentralized SON: subsets of the network are being optimized by local centers; and (3) a centralized SON: the UE mobility data is collected for the whole network and the optimization is performed for the whole network.
-All three implementations leverage the power of the distributed decision making which results in high performance optimization (i.e. the complexity of the centralized and distributed solutions are O(N) and O(1) respectively compared for example to the complexity of the centralized approach in \cite{aqeeli2018dynamic} which is O(LN) where L is the number of areas).
+Our solution is a general approach to the node to x-area association, where x can be a handover region, a \ac{TA} or a set of TAs.
+Therefore, closely related to the question addressed by our solution is the autonomous configuration of TAs and TA Lists.
+Several solutions aiming at minimizing the signaling overhead caused by the periodic TA updates and paging have been developed in the research literature \cite{aqeeli2018dynamic} or patented \cite{wang2014method, singh2014tracking}.
+The approaches in \cite{aqeeli2018dynamic, wang2014method, singh2014tracking} are centralized and require information that does not exist in the network (e.g.~the \ac{UE} average speed, the average number of \ac{UE} per cell).
+Additionally, the authors do not provide implementation details in terms of data collection, and reconfiguration of the nodes.
+In contrast, our approach relies only on information available in the network allowing an easy integration with the existing 4G and future 5G systems.